ValveSoftware/steam-runtime/doc/goals.md

 ### i386 games work on non-i386 hosts

 Older games were compiled for the IA32 ABI (e.g. Debian i386).
-They should work on modern x86-64 systems (e.g. Debian amd64) even if the modern system *does not* provide basic i386 packages like glibc and graphics drivers, as long as the container runtime *does*.
+They should ideally work on modern x86-64 systems (e.g. Debian amd64) even if the modern system *does not* provide basic i386 packages like glibc and graphics drivers, as long as the container runtime *does*.